Thursday, June 13, 2019

 Understanding and Managing Team Dynamics

-We all are on teams.
+All of us are on teams.
 Some of these are formal committees, some are informal groups of friends.
 Occasionally we find ourselves thrown together with a group of complete strangers, and have no idea how we will ever work together.
 During this session we will participate in the “Marshmallow Challenge” to learn why your team succeeded, or not.
-We will study theories of team development, and discuss strategies to make sure you understand what human dynamics come into play in teams.
-Plus how to apply proven principles to ensure all team members can contribute, are valued, and have fun!
+We will study theories of team development, and discuss strategies to help you understand what human dynamics come into play in teams and how to apply proven principles to ensure all team members can contribute, are valued, and can have fun!

 - Participate, observe and learn what happens during a team building activity